anjaustin/secure-docker-with-tls/README.md

 ![Secure Docker with TLS](./assets/images/secure-docker-with-tls.png)

-**Instructions for securing the Docker daemon with a self-signed certificate**
+**Securing the Docker daemon socket with a self-signed certificate.**

 *The following instructions should be executed on the host machine of the Docker daemon you wish to secure.
 With some modification, the following instructions were sourced from the official [Docker Documentation: Protecting the Docker daemon socket.](https://docs.docker.com/engine/security/protect-access/)*